-Congratulations to the FIA-Deutsch Seed Grant Competition award winners!
-The four interdisciplinary teams of FIA-Deutsch Seed Grant Fellows and one team of FIA-Seed Grant Honorees include 22 students and six faculty mentors from 9 UMD colleges and schools!
+Congratulations to the FIA-Deutsch Seed Grant Competition seed grant teams!
+The four interdisciplinary teams of FIA-Deutsch Seed Grant Fellows and one team of FIA-Seed Grant Honorees included 22 students and six faculty mentors from 9 UMD colleges and schools!

 Full list of speakers - see below*; video produced by Jayne Gould